Rochdale College: The building

 The 18-storey tower that once housed Rochdale at 341 Bloor Street is now known as the Senator David A. Croll Apartments.
 Completed in 1968, it is the sister building to the Tartu student residence a short distance west across Bloor street.
 Designed by the architects Elmar Tampõld and John Wells (who had earlier constructed the Charles Street Apartments at Bay Street and Bloor Street).

-As homage to its Rochdale days, the tower features the large Unknown Student sculpture out front.

 In retrospect

 "Love it or loathe it, Rochdale College is hard to dismiss even 20 years after its closing."
 (University of Toronto Magazine, Spring, 1995, p.
 38.)

 "At its best," Sharpe writes, "Rochdale was a noble experiment.
 It tested new approaches to education, creativity, and community, and like the testing of new products in industry, the limits of a new product cannot be known until the point of destruction is reached.
 This product of the Sixties -- the mix of ideals and attitudes that Rochdale concentrated from the surrounding youth culture -- had to be dropped from a height, pounded, stretched, and put under heat.
 The accomplishment of Rochdale cannot be separated from its eventual destruction, and an institution that was not allowed to be self-destructive about such sweeping questions would have tested nothing at all."

 Judith Merril writes, comparing University of Toronto's nearby Ontario Institute for Studies in Education with Rochdale: "At OISE, as at Rochdale, ninety-nine starts out of a hundred are false ones.
 At OISE, of course, they have to keep records of all that money, so they know what they've tried that didn't work, and maybe why, and maybe what to try next.
 At Rochdale, they have to keep trying the same inexpensive things over and over, because they have no money and no records -- and sometimes something works after a while.
 Which way is worse?"

+The story of Rochdale was turned into a play by Canadian playwright, David Yee, and was staged during the Summerworks theatre festival in 2022.